 Nearly a year after the first COVID-19 cases were detected in late 2019, the toll of the coronavirus pandemic is grim.
 Globally, the disease has directly claimed over a million lives—more than 225,000 in the United States alone.
 Billions of others have been thrown into deep distress, both by the virus itself and by efforts to contain it.

 In many places the numbers are only getting worse.
-As I write, the number of new cases has set a daily record in the United States, the daily number of hospitalizations is on its third upswing since April, and several European countries have imposed some form of a second national lockdown.
-Meanwhile, following successful campaigns at containment—some deeply controversial—life in many Asian countries has more or less returned to normal.
+As I write, the number of new cases has set a daily record in the United States, the daily number of hospitalizations is on its third upswing since April, and several countries in Europe have imposed some form of a second national lockdown.
+Meanwhile, following successful campaigns at containment—some deeply controversial—life in many countries in Asia has more or less returned to normal.

 But numbers do not tell the whole story.
 As months of protests and polarization over pandemic response have made clear, COVID-19 is not just a public health crisis: it is also a crisis of public reason.
 In a political climate already plagued by misinformation and historically low levels of trust in government, controversy has erupted over every facet of coronavirus research, from masks and mathematical models to data and drugs.
 The World Health Organization speaks of fighting not just the epidemic but an “infodemic” alongside it.